St. Martin’s Press | 2016

 So much focus is put on the small interactions – the paranoia Grace experiences in trying to figure out just how to act, and just what to say, in order to “win” against Jack – that it becomes quite tedious to read.
 And the plausibility is laughable.
 A high-powered attorney who wins big and has his face splashed on the news, who probably works 60+ hour weeks, also has time to monitor every single thing Grace does, to intercept all interactions, to feed her and care for her like a pet?
 How would any regular person have the energy for this, let alone a successful, busy attorney?

-Just how Grace was going to get herself out of this situation was the real draw for me, and kept me racing to the ending, which I hoped would serve up some cold ass revenge.
+Just exactly how Grace was going to get herself out of this situation was the real draw for me and kept me racing to the ending, which I hoped would serve up some cold-ass revenge.

 There seemed to be limited opportunities for Grace to save herself.
 Jack had his psycho shit locked down.
 The suspense of knowing this had to end, one way or another, started to fill my veins with some adrenaline.
-I wanted that big something, that twisty-twist, the comeuppance Jack so rightly deserved.
+I wanted that big twisty-twist, the comeuppance Jack so rightly deserved.

 I wanted to see him ripped limb from limb; I couldn’t wait for Grace to take her life back and shit down his fucking creepy, abusive neck.

-So anyway, the ending was lame and abrupt, not good enough for the level of bullshit the reader has to go through with Grace.
-It requires some suspended disbelief that I just didn’t have in me at that point, it was clouded by my booknerd sized disappointment.
+But the ending was lame and abrupt, not good enough for the level of bullshit the reader has to go through with Grace.
+It requires more suspended disbelief than I had in me at that point because it was clouded by my book nerd-sized disappointment.

 After all of this – every terrible thing that was Grace’s life – Jack’s comeuppance is something that happens without the reader present for the good parts.
 It was an honest letdown.
 There was no satisfaction in it for me.
 Maybe that’s just the dark side of my personality, but I wanted to see him hurt.
 Like really, really hurt.
 And I didn’t get my heart’s desire.
 It was too subtle, and when it comes to revenge, that’s not really my thing.